irinaNMN/tasks-repository/README.md

 This is new responsive layout page with flexbox.

 ### Grid_container_1.html; Grid_container_2.html; Grid_container_3.html; Grid_container_4.html; Grid_container_5.html;

 ### Grid_container_6.html; Grid_container_7.html; Grid_container_8.html; Grid_container_9.html

 These HTML files contain different grid containers with the given layouts.

+### task_34.html

+A JavaScript function to get the month name from a particular date; a JavaScript function to check whether two dates fall on the same week day; a JavaScript function to get difference between two dates in days; a JavaScript function to get the minimum date from an array of dates.